Understanding Quiet Title Action

 Understanding quiet title actions can be crucial when disputes arise over property ownership during real estate transactions.
-At The Matus Law Group, our skilled New Jersey real estate attorneys can guide you through the complexities of quiet title actions and easements in real estate, ensuring a smooth resolution to any disputes.
+At The Matus Law Group, our skilled New Jersey real estate attorneys can guide you through the challenges of quiet title actions and easements in real estate, ensuring a smooth resolution to any disputes.
 Contact us at (732) 785-4453 today and let us assist you in safeguarding your property rights.

 What is a Quiet Title?

-A quiet title is not a type of deed or title, but rather a lawsuit.
-It is used when there is a dispute over the title for a piece of property; it is designed to “quiet” claims to the property in question and decide who has ownership.
-You can also file for a quiet title action when there are breaks in the chain of ownership, such as when you purchase property in an estate sale.
-Boundary or easement disputes, surveying errors, and claims by lien holders often result in quiet title actions, as well.
+It is designed to “quiet” claims to the property in question and to decide who has ownership.
+You can also file for a quiet title action when there are breaks in the chain of ownership, such as when you purchase property at an estate sale.
+Boundary or easement disputes, surveying errors, and claims by lienholders often result in quiet title actions as well.

 Many people consider a quiet title action to be the last resort for resolving disputes over property ownership.
 Sometimes, it is advisable to locate anyone who can help resolve the dispute.
 However, you should not hesitate to go to circuit court in order to protect your interests in a property.
 This should be done quickly after someone claims to have an ownership interest in the property you presume to own free-and-clear.